Skip to main content

 return response.json()

 Our API documentation tools cannot automatically generate HMAC signatures.
-You will need to calculate this manually or use a tool like Postman with pre-request scripts.
+Calculate the signature manually or use a tool like Postman with pre-request scripts.